ansolvera/alexsanchez.design/content/blog/switch.md

 It's no secret that I'm a huge fan of [Webflow](https://webflow.com).

 In fact, I used the popular "no-code" tool to build and host the last iteration of this website.
-I used it for some freelance projects, as well, and my clients have all only ever had positive things to say about the service.
+I also used it for some freelance projects, as well, and my clients have all only ever had positive things to say about the service.

-(Heck, I even wrote a [blog post](https://alexsanchez.design/blog/why-webflow-is-the-best-web-esign-tool-right-now) about how much I enjoyed using Webflow.)
+(Heck, I even wrote a semi-viral [blog post](https://alexsanchez.design/blog/why-webflow-is-the-best-web-esign-tool-right-now) about how much I liked Webflow.)

 But after two years of using Webflow for my personal portfolio website, I decided to make the switch to [Hugo](https://hugo.io), a popular static-site generator (SSG) that's powered by Google's [Go](https://golang.org) language and is often used to create blogs.

-Billing itself as "[t]he world's fastest framework for building websites," Hugo can generate most websites within seconds,--at less than 1 millisecond per page.
+Hugo bills itself as "[t]he world's fastest framework for building websites."
+Indeed, it can generate most websites within seconds,--at less than 1 millisecond per page.

-Due in large part to its speed, Hugo has rapidly skyrocketed in popularity over the past few years.
+And it has been due in large part to its speed that Hugo has rapidly skyrocketed in popularity over the past few years.

 The cloud-based hosting company Netlify began offering hosting for Hugo-built websites in 2015.
 And two years later, _Smashing Magazine_ [migrated](https://www.smashingmagazine.com/2019/05/switch-wordpress-hugo/) its entire website from [WordPress](https://wordpress.org) to Hugo.